-Bell Financial Group has adopted a Trading Policy that applies to the directors and other KMPs, directors of Bell Financial Group's subsidiaries, and other persons nominated by the Managing Director from time to time (Designated Persons).
+Bell Financial Group has adopted a Trading Policy that applies to the Directors and key management personnel, Directors of Bell Financial Group's subsidiaries, and other persons nominated by the Co-CEOs from time to time (Designated Persons).
 The Policy explains the restrictions on trading that apply to Designated Persons, including during the following 'black-out periods' (subject to limited exceptions):

-- from the end of Bell Financial Group's financial year (31 December) until the release of the full year results in February; and - from the end of Bell Financial Group's half-year (30 June) until the release of the half-year results in August.
+- from the end of Bell Financial Group's financial year (31 December) until the release of the full year results in February, and - from the end of Bell Financial Group's half-year (30 June) until the release of the half-year results in August.